 Terrascan was used to add the hydrologic breakline vertices and export the lattice models.
-The hydrologically flattened DEM data was provided to USGS in ArcGRID 32-bit FLOAT format at a 1-meter cell size.
-The final LiDAR data was delivered in a UTM/Meter projection tiling format, based on a modular layout.
+The hydrologically flattened DEM data was provided to USGS in ArcGRID 32-bit FLOAT format at a 1-meter cell size for the UTM delivery and 4-foot cell size for the State Plane delivery.
+The final LiDAR data was delivered in a UTM projection tiling format, based on a modular layout.
 The tiles were clipped to eliminate overlap between adjacent tiles.
-The 1500 meter x 1500 meter tile file name was derived from the southwest corner of each tile and was based on the U.S. National Grid.
-The file names include the Grid Zone Designation (GZD), 100,000 meter block designator and the X and Y grid coordinates truncated to 100 meters.
+The 1500 meter x 1500 meter tile file name was derived from the National Grid naming convention.
+In addition a final LiDAR data set was delivered in a State Plane projection tiling format, based on a modular layout.
+The tiles were clipped to eliminate overlap between adjacent tiles.
+The 5000 foot tile file name was derived from the lower left coordinates of each tile.

 The hydrologic breaklines compiled as part of the flattening process were provided to the USGS as an ESRI shapefile.
 The breaklines defining the water bodies greater than 2-acres were provided as a PolygonZ file.
-The breaklines compiled for the gradient flattening of all rivers and streams at a nominal minimum width of 30.5 meters (100-feet) were provided as a PolylineZ file.
+The breaklines compiled for the gradient flattening of all rivers and streams at a nominal minimum width of 100-feet were provided as a PolylineZ file.